atamayo/contact-manager/README.md

 # contact-manager

-Sample aplication to apply new concepts and technologies.
+Sample application to apply new concepts and technologies.